 Continually evaluate your first-party data capabilities, monitor progress and integrate what you’ve learned at each step along the way.
 Identify key success metrics for your solution, both in terms of operational capability and support for cross-channel marketing initiatives.
 Track data volumes, sources, processing speed, profile depth and which data is activated for analytics and measurement.

 Third-party data isn’t enough anymore.
 Brands are realizing the limitless potential of first-party data for driving marketing success.
-In Signal’s study of data usage among marketers, more than 80% plan to increase their use of first-party data, and they consider it the lynchpin of their data-driven marketing strategy for the future.
+Most forward-thinking marketers plan to increase their use of first-party data, and they consider it the lynchpin of their data-driven marketing strategy for the future.